settings icon

-Written by C. J. Lovik and published by Rock Island Books in 2019, The Berisheet Passover Prophecy maintains the Seventieth Week of Daniel, also referred to as the tribulation period, will commence in 2023 followed by the establishment of the millennial kingdom of Christ in 2030.
-If, as Lovik states, the rapture will take place prior to the beginning of Daniel’s Seventieth Week, the rapture of the church must occur before 2023.
+Written by C. J. Lovik and published by Rock Island Books in 2019, The Berisheet Passover Prophecy claimed that the seventieth week of Daniel, also referred to as the tribulation period, would commence in 2023 followed by the establishment of the millennial kingdom of Christ in 2030.

-Lovik’s calculations in The Berisheet Passover Prophecy are based on a symbolic and numeric understanding of the first Hebrew word in Genesis 1, b'reshit (בְּרֵאשִׁית), and the six days of creation followed by the one day of rest.
-Finding several Hebrew words embedded in the first word of the Bible and using the creation week as a model of God’s timeline, Lovik maps out the history of the world.
+Lovik’s calculations in The Berisheet Passover Prophecy were based on a symbolic and numeric understanding of the first Hebrew word in Genesis 1, b'reshit (בְּרֵאשִׁית) and the pattern of six days of creation followed by the one day of rest.
+Claiming to find several Hebrew words embedded in the first word of the Bible and using the creation week as a model of God’s timeline, Lovik mapped out the history of the world.
 According to Lovik, the word berisheet contains seven prophetic beginnings:

 1) The beginning of creation (4004 BC)